-Alcohol is one of the most dangerous drugs to detox from.
-This is due to the deep and wide ranging changes that alcohol addiction produces in the body and brain.
-Depending on the amounts and length of time someone drank, if left unchecked alcohol withdrawal can cause seizures, delirium, brain damage, or death.
+Alcohol can be one of the most dangerous drugs to detox from without medical supervision.
+This is due to the deep and wide-ranging changes that alcohol addiction produces in the body and brain.
+Depending on the amount and length of time someone drank if someone stops drinking suddenly alcohol withdrawal can cause seizures, delirium, brain damage, or even death.
 These risks rise dramatically if a person has underlying medical conditions such as diabetes or heart disease.
-Another issue which is dependent on the length of time someone drank is the duration of withdrawal.
-This can range from as little as 5 days to several weeks, although the severity will be decline after about a week.
+Another major issue that is subject to variability is the duration of withdrawal.
+This can range from as little as 5 days to several weeks, although the severity will often decline after about a week.

-This is primarily due to GABA and glutamate receptor changes.
-GABA, an inhibitor of activity, has reduced efficacy while glutamate, an activity promoter, has a drastically increased impact.
-This means that the brain is in a state of hyperactivity and is incapable of slowing down.
-This produces the physical symptoms of alcohol withdrawal including hallucinations and seizures as well as wild fluctuations in body temperature, heart rate, and blood pressure.
+The symptoms of acute alcohol withdrawal, the most dangerous and uncomfortable phase, are due to changes the brain made in response to chronic alcohol use.
+During acute alcohol withdrawal the neurotransmitters GABA and glutamate are seriously disrupted.
+GABA, a calming and inhibitory neurotransmitter, has reduced effects while glutamate, an excitatory and activity promoting neurotransmitter, has a drastically increased effect.
+When these neurotransmitters are out of balance as they are during acute alcohol withdrawal, the brain is in a state of hyperactivity and is unable to calm or slow itself down.
+This imbalance is responsible for the psychological and the dangerous physical symptoms of alcohol withdrawal including hallucinations, delirium, and seizures as well as wild fluctuations in body temperature, heart rate, and blood pressure.

-Some of the more minor physical symptoms will manifest when someone hasn’t had a drink for several hours and may include:
+Some of the more minor, although still unpleasant, symptoms that will manifest when someone hasn’t had a drink for several hours may include:

 - Tremors or Shaking

 - Anxiety or Panic Attacks